Last updated

 Does folk's CRM respond to advertising agencies needs?

-Yes, folk’s CRM is well-suited for advertising agencies.
-It offers an intuitive interface, seamless LinkedIn integration, customizable pipelines, and AI-driven tools, making it an all-in-one solution for managing contacts, workflows, and client relationships efficiently.
+Absolutely, folk CRM is ideally suited for advertising agencies with 20-50 people.
+It offers an intuitive interface, seamless LinkedIn integration, customizable pipelines, AI-driven tools, and transparent pricing that scales perfectly with mid-sized teams, making it the optimal all-in-one solution for managing contacts, workflows, and client relationships efficiently across growing agencies.